Possible realization of a randomness-driven quantum disordered state in an S = 1/2 antiferromagnet Sr3CuTa2O9: Abstract

 \section{Abstract}

-Collective behavior of spins, frustration-induced strong quantum fluctuations and subtle interplay between competing degrees of freedom in quantum materials can lead to correlated quantum states with fractional excitations that are essential ingredients for establishing paradigmatic models and have immense potential for quantum technologies.
-Quenched randomness is a new paradigm in elucidating the emergence of spin-liquid-like states in geometrically frustrated magnets.
-Herein, we report magnetization, specific heat, electron spin resonance, and muon spin resonance studies on a 3$d$-electron based square lattice antiferromagnet \scto/.
-In this material, $S=1/2$ Cu$^{2+}$ nearest-neighbor ions constitute a two-dimensional square lattice.
+Collective behavior of spins, frustration-induced strong quantum fluctuations and subtle interplay between competing degrees of freedom in quantum materials can lead to correlated quantum states with exotic excitations that are essential ingredients for establishing paradigmatic models and have immense potential for quantum technologies.
+Disorder is ubiquitous in real materials, and the detailed insights into the role of disorder on the intriguing ground state borne out of quenched randomness provide a route towards the design and discovery of functional quantum materials.
+Herein, we report magnetization, specific heat, electron spin resonance, and muon spin resonance studies on a 3$d$-electron based antiferromagnet \scto/.
 The negative value of Curie-Weiss temperature, obtained from the Curie-Weiss fit of high temperature magnetic susceptibility data indicates the presence of antiferromagnetic interaction between Cu$^{2+}$ moments.
-Specific heat data show the absence of long-range magnetic ordering down to 64 mK despite a reasonably strong exchange interaction between Cu$^{2+}$ spins as reflected from a Curie-Weiss temperature of $-27$ K. The power-law behavior and the data collapse of specific heat and magnetization data evince the emergence of a random-singlet state in \scto/.
-The power-law-like spin auto-correlation function and the data collapse of muon polarization asymmetry with longitudinal field dependence of $t/{(\mu_0H)}^{\gamma}$ further support credence to the presence of a randomness-induced liquid-like state.
-Our results suggest that randomness induced by disorder is a viable route to realize quantum spin liquid-like state in this square lattice antiferromagnet.
+Specific heat data show the absence of long-range magnetic ordering down to 64 mK despite a reasonably strong exchange interaction between Cu$^{2+}$ ($S=1/2$) spins as reflected from a Curie-Weiss temperature of $-27\pm1$ K. The power-law behavior and the data collapse of specific heat and magnetization data evince the emergence of a random-singlet state in \scto/.
+The power-law-like spin auto-correlation function and the data collapse of muon polarization asymmetry with longitudinal field dependence of $t/{(\mu_0H)}^{\gamma}$ further support credence to the presence of a randomness-induced quantum disordered state.
+Our results suggest that randomness induced by disorder is an alternate route to realize quantum spin disordered state in this antiferromagnet.